tylertitsworth/5th-age-srd/Classes/Sorcerer.md

 #### Champion Feat

-Your resist negative energy power improves to 16+, and the attack bonus against undead increases to +2.
+Your resist necrotic power improves to 16+, and the attack bonus against undead increases to +2.

 #### Epic Feat